Chase Rogers

 To set up the Zoho Data integration and install the extension, follow these steps:

-1. Login to your Global Call Forwarding account https://newcp.globalcallforwarding.com/login
+1. Login to your Global Call Forwarding control panel.

-2. Once in the Control Panel, on the left side, under Services, click on Integration.
+2. On the left side, under Services, click on Integrations.

 zoho select